 - Savage Summoning - A flexible, resilient protection piece, as well as a primary combo outlet card formerly in the winconless Gitrog builds, now supplanted by Emergence Zone .
 Uncounterable spells that make your combo pieces uncounterable are incredibly useful in lists without blue however, which makes its inclusion these days still very reasonable, if not encouraged.

-- City of Solitude - A piece of protection on our combo turn that I'm personally fond of in that it silences the whole table, allowing us to combo off with impunity (and with potential shortcuts).
-Eats a counterspell on our combo turn at worst, but it often tends to resolve when we reach critical mass.
-Be wary of passing turn with this on the field, as combo players will win with the protection it provides them with.
+- City of Solitude - A piece of protection on our combo turn that I was formerly very fond of in that it silences the whole table, allowing us to combo off with impunity (and with potential shortcuts).
+However, it often tempts the opponent to destroy something you need to combo off in response to you casting it, which can cost you the game.
+This is why it was cut in a relatively early part of the list.

-- Dosan the Falling Leaf - Mostly for more budget builds that can't run Cavern of Souls , Dosan has a very good landing consistency in the list due to the creature tutors we run, which also makes it arguably better than City of Solitude .
-Just like with City however, be sure not to pass turn after landing him on the field; your opponents will go off with the protection you just gave them!
+- Dosan the Falling Leaf - Mostly for more budget builds that can't run Cavern of Souls , Dosan has a very good landing consistency in the list due to the creature tutors we run, which also makes it arguably better than City of Solitude as you can "cheat" him to play without casting him.
+If people can see you fetching for Dosan though, be prepared to deal with incoming interaction!

 - Realms Uncharted - An expensive tutor, but something that becomes super good with Gitrog on the field and with land recursion.
 Common value piles include something like Petrified Field / Bazaar of Baghdad / Cavern of Souls /a value land, as well as all piles with Dakmor Salvage in them when you're going off.
 Still costs 3 mana however, which justifies it being cut in some people's builds.